Toolbars

 Fit to screenโ

-This toggle button is all about squeezing and expanding the scheduling grid into one view so no horizontal scrollbars are required to consult the entire planning of the selected date range.
+This toggle button squeezes the scheduling grid into a single view, so you can see the entire planning of the selected date range without horizontal scrolling.

 Start dateโ

-This menu provides a few options regarding the scheduling grid's starting date.
-Choosing one of the following options will set the start date of the date range you want to view on the planning board:
+This menu sets the start date of the date range you view on the planning board.
+Pick one of the presets:

 - Today